RA341/dockman/website/docs/intro.md

 ## **Why Dockman**

-I built Dockman to scratch an itch in my homelab.
-The existing Docker tools never really matched the way I like to work.

-Before Dockman, I had a folder full of Compose files that I’d `scp` around to different servers, plus a pile of scripts for things like cleaning up old images and updating stacks.
-It worked, but it always felt clunky.
-Every change meant bouncing between terminals, servers, and scripts.
-Nothing was terrible on its own, but together it added up to a lot of friction.
+I built Dockman out of my need, the need for speed!, I wanted a compose focused docker management tool that deployed with the simplicity of a terminal command and edited via text.

+No deeply nested menus and buttons, no Enterprise™ features, no paywalls, everything accessible and managed via a simple focused WebUI and my keyboard.

 I tried other Docker management tools, but they never really clicked for me.
 Most leaned on heavy GUIs, lots of buttons and menus, and too much “magic” happening behind the scenes.
 I missed the simplicity of just editing a config file and deploying.

-Dockman keeps the parts I liked, editing configs in my own editor, while taking away the annoyance of deployment.

-It’s not meant to be for everyone.
-I’m a developer at heart, so I lean on my editor and my shortcuts.
-Dockman is my attempt to bring that kind of workflow into Docker, something that feels a little like having IntelliJ or VS Code, but tailored for Docker.
+Dockman is for people who know their way around Docker and prefer working directly with text, no abstractions, no distractions.
+If that's you, you'll feel right at home.

 **Dockman is for people who:**